 To make you happy

-Even if those odds defy reality, logic, and require the absence of a brain and dignity to beat.
+Even if those odds defy reality, logic and require the absence of a brain, dignity (and in some cases, the law) to beat.

 The problem is, your psyche isn’t wired to produce the kind of currency for that level of bullsh*t cost.
 Only your fears, delusion, and the story you tell yourself can produce that kind of psychological Monopoly money.